 The Money and Mental Health Policy Institute is a small charity that punches far above its weight.
-That is only possible through the support of our Research Community of 5,000 experts by experience, whose ideas, stories and feedback are at the heart of everything we do.
+That is only possible through the support of our Research Community of 5,000 experts by experience (as of April 2021), whose ideas, stories and feedback are at the heart of everything we do.
 We owe a huge heartfelt thanks to them for their tremendous support in sharing their experiences and views to help others, and for showing us where changes need to be made.

 There are many others who need thanks for their crucial contribution to our work.
 They include Vice-Chair Richard Lloyd and all my talented fellow Trustees for their continued support, scrutiny and stewardship, and our Advisory Board for their insight and guidance.
 Finally, I want to say a big thanks to the whole Money and Mental Health team, led by Helen Undy and currently Katie Alpin, whose passion, energy and dedication has enabled the charity to have such great impact.

 In normal years I would sign off in a confident hope that next year, we could go even further in breaking the toxic link between money and mental health problems.
 This year, with the extraordinary events due to the coronavirus outbreak, an honest hope is to limit the damage where we can.